stwgb/kafka-producer/README.md

 ## HighThroughputProducer

 The HighThroughputProducer uses compression.
 Compressing is useful for text-based messages like json.
-You have to setup the **compression.type** property, which can be:
+You have to set up the **compression.type** property, which can be:

 - none